vitae

 Schwartz, B. L. Tip-of-the-tongue states as metacognitive judgments.
 Paper presented at International Association for Metacognition meeting.
 Toronto, Canada, November 9, 2005.
 Invited Presentation.

 Schwartz, B. L. A comparative psychology of episodic memory.
 Paper presented at SWIM symposium at Southeastern Psychological Association Meeting.
+Nashville.
 April, 8, 2005.
 Invited Presentation.

 Schwartz, B. L., Hoffman, M. L., Allen, M., Lane, J. Cherry, H. Working memory in gibbons (Hylobates lar).
 Paper presented at the 12th Annual Comparative Cognition Conference, Melbourne, Florida, March 18, 2005.